 Groups will consist of exactly two students.
-Lab partners have separate checkout grades+, but share the preparation^{}, report^{}, software quality^{}, and late penalty grades^{}.
-For each lab assignment, there are a number of preparation tasks that must be completed before the laboratory period.
-The following activities occur in this order at the beginning of lab, you turn in your preparation, the TA will give a short lab lecture, the TA will check your preparation, and if possible the TA will return the preparation to you.
+Lab partners have separate checkout grades+, but share the preparation\, report\, software quality\, and late penalty grades\.
+For each lab assignment, there are a number of preparation tasks that you must complete before the laboratory period.
+The following activities occur in this order at the beginning of lab, you turn in your preparation, the TA will give a short lab lecture, the TA will check your preparation, and if possible, the TA will return the preparation to you.

-Responsibility Preparation
+•

-grade 20
+Responsibility grade

+Preparation $20^$

 Preparation includes a printout of your software, which is due at the start of lab.
-The software should be typed into the computer and compiled with no syntax errors.
+You should type software should into the computer and compile it with no syntax errors.
 Preparation does not usually involve running and debugging, but it should not be handwritten.
-Preparation also includes hardware circuit diagrams, which are also due at the start of lab.
-Handwritten diagrams are acceptable for the prep, but diagrams in the report must be generated using a CAD package.
-Hardware diagrams include chip numbers, pin numbers, resistor/capacitor types and tolerances, connections to computer.
+Preparation also includes hardware connections.
 You are responsible for the procurement of all necessary parts before lab starts.
 As part of the preparation, hardware circuits but not necessarily built or debugged.

-before lab starts.
-As part of the preparation, hardware circuits but not necessarily built or debugged.
-Software Quality (see the section on software style guidelines later on in the lab manual) 10 Documentation, comments, choice of good variable and function names Proper style, organization, modular structure, ease of understanding Report (10) Final hardware circuit diagrams (must be generated using a CAD program) 20 (10) Results printout, performance/data graphs (handwritten drawings are OK) Checkout, demonstration to TA Performance, correctness of the program function 25 Interface to the human operator, menus, error messages Oral understanding of engineering tradeoffs 25 + Penalty 85% multiplier if checkout on Friday by appointment with TA, 60% multiplier if checkout during first lab period the following week Late Report -5/day Total 100^{+}
+and out not necessarily outle of decadaged.
+Software Quality (see the section on software style guidelines later on in the lab manual) Documentation, comments, choice of good variable and function names Proper style, organization, modular structure, ease of understanding Report (10) Final hardware circuit connections (which pins used for which function) 20 (10) Results printout, performance/data graphs (handwritten drawings are OK) Checkout, demonstration to TA Performance, correctness of the program function 25 Interface to the human operator, menus, error messages Oral understanding of engineering tradeoffs 25 + Penalty 85% multiplier if checkout on Friday by appointment with TA, • 60% multiplier if checkout during first lab period the following week Late Report 5/day Total • 100+